For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Urban Health.
 Global Impact.

-As Philadelphia’s #1 School of Public Health, the CEPH-accredited Drexel University Dornsife School of Public Health is a global leader in urban health education and research.
+Philadelphia’s #1 School of Public Health is the Drexel University's CEPH-accredited Dornsife School of Public Health.
+Drexel Dornsife, which was founded on the principle of health as a human right, is a global leader in urban health education and research.

 Gain real-life professional experience from day one, while learning to take on tough public health challenges with our integrated, flexible Master of Public Health (MPH) curriculum.